-Answer: Companies that utilise order fulfilment services save both time and manpower.
+Answer: Companies that utilise order fulfillment services save both time and manpower.
 When a company stocks and ships products, they are spending money on labour, storage space and equipment.
-Implementing an order fulfilment service allows the manufacturer to focus all their energies on manufacturing products and growing their business – not handling orders.
+Implementing an order fulfillment service allows the manufacturer to focus all their energies on manufacturing products and growing their business – not handling orders.
 For end customers, this delivery service also saves time as they don’t have to fight the crowds at the store for those “must-have” products.

 Answer: There are three main significant inventory management problems you have to be mindful of.
 The first is financial problems, namely excess inventory upfront costs.
 The second is operational problems.
-If not monitored carefully, order fulfilment time can be significantly longer than projected because of incorrect or outdated data.
+If not monitored carefully, order fulfillment time can be significantly longer than projected because of incorrect or outdated data.
 There may also be inefficiencies that could include overproduction and lost revenue when extra items are produced in error or when an item has been discontinued before it’s actually sold.
 Thirdly, the final significant problem comes in the form of customer service.
 It’s likely that you may face returns due to quality dissatisfaction, damage during shipment or production defects.
 Having strong inventory management can lower the frequency of these problems significantly.
 However, you must always be actively working to mitigate these.
-Order fulfilment services are the perfect solution to these problems as they are largely dealt with for you.
+Order fulfillment services are the perfect solution to these problems as they are largely dealt with for you.

 Speak to one of our fulfillment specialist and we’ll arrange a consultancy call, to discuss your current operations, future ambitions and barriers standing in your way.